Free Guy review: Ryan Reynolds comedy shines whether or not you get video games

 Five minutes after finishing this comedy, however, I found myself looking up the showtimes so I could rewatch one of the best films of the summer.

-Free Guy, opening exclusively in theaters on Aug.
-13, starts by introducing Guy, an NPC who works at the bank in a video game world that's clearly a hybrid between Grand Theft Auto and Fortnite.
+Free Guy, showing now exclusively in theaters, starts by introducing Guy, an NPC who works at the bank in a video game world that's clearly a hybrid between Grand Theft Auto and Fortnite.
 Guy has an extremely routine life simply because he's an NPC.
 Everyone in Guy's world is aware of the "sunglasses people" who run around and do crazy, violent things all day.

 As an NPC, you don't speak to one of the sunglasses people unless you're spoken to and you don't do anything outside of your routine.
 But when Guy meets a woman in the game one day, all of his programming goes out the window and he starts behaving like one of the sunglasses people to get her attention.